Skip navigation

 Steve Gibson

-1. Real-Time and Live Visuals – I am interested in the varied uses of Visuals in a real-time context, including performance, live cinema, gaming, projection mapping and information systems.
+1. Real-Time and Live Audio-Visuals – I am interested in the varied uses of audio-visuals in a real-time context, including performance, live cinema, gaming, projection mapping and information systems.
 Both my theoretical and practical research has been primarily concerned with this topic.
 I ran an AHRC-sponsored research network on Real-time Visuals in 2013-14 that culminated in a publication on Live Visuals for Leonardo Electronic Almanac.
-I am currently completing a co-authored book on Live Visuals to be publshed by Routledge on 29 July, 2022. https://www.routledge.com/Live-Visuals-History-Theory-Practice/Gibson-Arisona-Leishman-Tanaka/p/book/9781032252681#
+I co-authored a book on Live Visuals publshed by Routledge in 2022.
+I am currently working on a co-authored follow-up volume on Audio-Visualism to be published by Routledge in July 2026.

 2. Motion-tracking – I have worked on motion-tracking technologies for the past twenty-years plus.
 I have been lead beta-tester for the Gesture and Media System tracking environment for the past twenty years.
 My work with these systems has included creating behaviours for controlling mixed media with user-motion, and design of 3D spaces for multi-user interaction with immersive environments.
-I have worked on a project in this area with Northern Dance, funded through Creativity Works/European Regional Diversification Fund (ERDF), and am currently working on a funded ERDF Funded project with them.
+I have worked on a project in this area with Northern Dance, funded through Creativity Works/European Regional Diversification Fund (ERDF).

 3. Intelligent gaming – Between 2007 and 2016 I completed a project called Grand Theft Bicycle in which the user interaction is achieved by outfitting a stationary bicycle with sensors.
 This is part of my on-going interest in physical computing, and more particularly forms the core of a long-term research goal to create a series of interfaces that encourage users to physically interact with technologically based environments.